eturco/Robot-Programming-with-ROS/README.md

 - Approach: the hand will go close to the object
 - Lift off: the hand will raise up while grabbing the object

-The second trajectory will wait for the success of the grasping action.
+For the second trajectory the planner will wait for the success of the grasping action.

 ## Launch Grasp action